SmellyN3rd/SARU/README.md

 ## What is SARU?

-SARU is a simple script that automatically installs all needed programs and copies my config to make a complete working archlinux system
+SARU is a simple script that automatically installs all needed programs and copies my configs to make a complete working archlinux system

 ## Installation